jleahred/jle_cpp_tk/README.md

     - ...
 - IDL documentation
 - .ini and .cfg parsing files
 - ashared_ptr.
-Destroy it ansynchronous way to avoid destroy when using it
+Destroy it ansynchronous way to avoid deleting when using it
 - IDL fsm generation
 - async signals
 - soft-realtime facilities